 Planning legislation sets out the requirement for community engagement.
 It has been enhanced by the Planning (Scotland) Act 2019 which includes specific provisions for children and young people, gypsy/travellers, and disabled people.
 The Scottish Government published a draft document titled 'Effective Community Engagement in local development planning guidance' on 24 May 2023.
-Consultation on this draft will run until 13 September 2023.
-The document informed the Council's approach.
+The draft document informed the Council's approach.

 Engagement and consultation of the new Local Development Plan will be based upon a collaborative approach.
-This will include the following bodies and groups:
+This will include the following bodies and groups, however this is not an exhaustive list and other key stakeholders will also be contacted: